thecompassproject/Compass/README.md

 10. To edit code online, Click on <b>Edit Online: OnlineGDB</b> button.
 To edit code offline, Click on <b>Edit Offline: CodeBlocks</b> button.

 11. Paste the code in the editor.
 Practice the exercises given within the incomplete code and test the results.

+## Getting Started (For Developers)

+The following instructions will help the user to get started with the project for the first time:

+1. Open Command Prompt/Terminal and navigate to a path of your choice.
+2. Run the following command to get the project code from the GitHub:” git clone https://github.com/samreetdhillon/IAPT.git”.
+3. Run “cd IAPT”.
+4. If you are using a Windows machine, then run “setup.bat” command to setup the project.
+For Linux/Mac machines, run “source setup.sh command to set up the project.

 ## Authors